finos/legend-integration-juju/LOCAL_RUN.md

 Note that all `Workload`,  `Status` are `active`; you can now go ahead and [authorize the Legend user against GitLab](#Authorize-Legend-user-against-Gitlab).

-## Authorize Legend user against Gitlab
+## Authorize the Legend Gitlab Application
 Using `juju status`, grab the `Address` of the `Unit` called `finos-legend-studio-k8s/0*` and point your browser to `http://<STUDIO-IP>:8080`; you should be redirected to a GitLab App authorization page.

 ![Authorize Legend Charm](./images/authorize-legend-charm.png)

 Click on `Authorize` and you should be redirected back to Legend Studio.
 Note the `Unauthorized` pop-up dialog box in the lower right corner. ![Unauthorized User](./images/unauthorized-studio-charm.png) This is expected, since the Legend user needs to [authenticate against the SDLC component]((#authorize-the-user-to-use-legend)).

-## Authorize Legend user on SDLC
+## Authenticate user on Legend SDLC
 As before, using `juju status`, grab the `Address` of the `Unit` called `finos-legend-sdlc-k8s/0*` and point your browser to `http://<SDLC_IP>:7070/api/auth/authorize`; you should get redirected again to GitLab, as follows.
 Click on `Authorize` and you should be redirected to Legend Studio.

 ![Authorize User](./images/authorize-charm-user.png)